-Back Cove offers extensive treatment services that guide women through each stage of recovery and supports their individual needs.
+Back Cove offers extensive on-site treatment services with direct contact with and access to clinicians that guide women through each stage of recovery and supports their individual needs.
 These services help them to build the skills to create a healthier lifestyle.

 Comprehensive Assessments for Substance Use and Mental Health Disorders